 Since 2016, each Digital Summit has focused on a different key topic.
-After digital education in 2016, digitisation in the healthcare sector in 2017 and artificial intelligence in 2018, this year’s focus is on digital platforms.
+After digital education in 2016, digitisation in the healthcare sector in 2017, artificial intelligence (AI) in 2018 and digital platforms in 2019, this year’s focus is on more sustainability by means of digitisation.

-The Summit’s platforms have taken on this task and will present the results of their work at the summit at the end of October.
+The Summit’s platforms have taken on this task and will present the results of their work at the summit.